JohnHeart776/ExchangeOnlineHelpdesk/README.md

 ## Overview

-TicketHarbor is an enterprise-grade ticket management solution that seamlessly integrates with Microsoft 365 environments.
+EOTS is an enterprise-grade ticket management solution that seamlessly integrates with Microsoft 365 environments.
 The system automatically processes incoming emails, creates tickets, and provides role-based access for both support agents and end users.

 ### What This Project Does